Automattic/wp-calypso/client/components/reader-site-stream-link/README.md

 ## Example

-The `ReaderSiteStreamLink` component can be used in much the same way that you would use an `<ExternalLink>` component.
+The `ReaderSiteStreamLink` component can be used in much the same way that you would use an `<a>` element.
 The link wraps whatever is placed between the ReaderSiteStreamLink elements.

 ```html
 <ReaderSiteStreamLink post={ post }>Your link text here</ReaderSiteStreamLink>